 1. Make a statement with bold Roman blinds

-For an unfussy alternative to curtains, try smart Roman blinds.
+For an unfussy alternative to curtains, we always recommend looking to window blind ideas – and Roman blinds are possibly the smartest.
 Fabric panels are softly pleated for a tailored look with blinds positioned inside a window recess or on the outside.
 Try lining and trimming blinds in a contrast colour fabric for a chic look.

 ‘You need way less fabric for a blind than you do for curtains,’ says interior stylist Charlotte Boyd, ‘so you can splash out on a more luxurious fabric to really make a statement.’